Fellach/fv/client/README.md

-# Fv
+# Fv Client

-A simplified version of the ngBoilerplate angular project template.
+Based on angularjs and materialcss

 ***